NMT MANAGEMENT INC

 - Requests for transfers of job duties will be reasonably accommodated if the job and security rights of others are not breached;

-- Pregnancy leave usually begins when ordered by the Employee’s physician.
-The Employee must provide Massage Revolution with a certification from a health care provider.
+- Pregnancy leave usually begins when ordered by the employee’s physician.
+The employee must provide NMT Management Inc. with a certification from a health care provider.
 The certification indicating disability should contain:

 - The probable duration of the period or periods of disability; and

 - A statement that, due to the disability, the employee is unable to perform one or more of the essential functions of her position without undue risk to herself, the successful completion of her pregnancy, or to other persons.

 - Leave returns will be allowed only when the employee’s physician sends a release;

 - Duration of the leave will be determined by the advice of the employee’s physician, but employee’s disabled by pregnancy may take up to four months.
 Part- time employees are entitled to leave on a pro rata basis.
 The four months of leave includes any period of time for actual disability caused by the employee’s pregnancy, childbirth, or related medical condition.
 This includes leave for severe morning sickness and for prenatal care.

 Leave does not need to be taken in one continuous period of time and may be taken intermittently, as needed.
 Under most circumstances, upon submission of a medical certification that an employee is able to return to work from a pregnancy disability leave, an employee will be reinstated to her same position held at the time the leave began or to an equivalent position, if available.
 An employee returning from a pregnancy disability leave has no greater right to reinstatement than if the employee had been continuously employed.

 California employees who are victims of domestic violence are eligible for unpaid leave.
 You may request leave if you are involved in a judicial action, such as obtaining restraining orders, or appearing in court to obtain relief to ensure your health, safety, or welfare, or that of your child.